Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 For performing the experiment we can run the [tpch file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/tpch.py).

-Example: `python tpch.py -dt -nlp 8 -sf 1 -ii -ic -is run`
+Example: `python tpch.py -dt -nlp 8 -nlt 16 -sf 1 -ii -ic -is run`

+This
+* starts a clean instance of PostgreSQL, MonetDB, MySQL each
+  * data directory inside a Docker container
+* creates TPC-H schema in each database
+* starts 8 loader pods per DBMS
+  * with a data generator (init) container each
+    * each generating a portion of TPC-H data of scaling factor 1
+    * storing the data in a distributed filesystem (shared disk)
+    * if data is already present: do nothing
+  * with a loading container each
+    * importing TPC-H data from the distributed filesystem
+    * MySQL: only one pod active and it loads with 16 threads
+* after ingestion: create contraints, indexes and updates table statistics in each DBMS

 ### Status